Arturo Brion: Academe

 Brion taught law at the Ateneo Law School from 1976 to 1982, 1986 to 1987, and 1995 to 1997.
 He authored an article entitled The Right to Refuse Unsafe Work in Ontario, which is archived in the libraries of York University.

-His specializations lie in the following fields—Labor Laws, Public Law, Occupational Health and Safety.
+His specializations lie in the fields of Labor Laws, Public Law, and Occupational Health and Safety.

 Organizations

 Brion is an active member of the Integrated Bar of the Philippines (IBP).
 He served as President of the IBP Laguna Chapter from 1981 to 1983.
 He was a member of the Law Society of Upper Canada from 1992 to 1995.

 He is also a member of the Fraternal Order of Utopia, an Ateneo Law School based fraternity established in 1964 which has produced 40 bar topnotchers since 1964, three of which have placed number one in the Philippine Bar Exams, one of which is Brion.
 During the time Brion was in the Supreme Court, Utopia had three members who were seated in the highest tribunal of the Philippines, one is Brion, another was Justice Robert A. Abad and Chief Justice Renato Corona.
 Utopia currently has two members who are seated in the highest tribunal of the Philippines, Chief Justice Alexander Gesmundo and Justice Rodil Zalameda.